salesforce/sa11y/README.md

 ![node-current (scoped)](https://img.shields.io/node/v/@sa11y/format)

 -   Formats raw JSON output of a11y issues from [axe] into an easy to consume format by consolidating and cross-referencing
--   Used by assert Accessible API and Jest a11y matcher
+-   Used by assert Accessible API and Jest/Vitest a11y matchers
+-   Provides exception list filtering and WCAG metadata enhancement
 -   To use axe directly and want to format the results from `axe.run` use this package
 -   A new formatter `groupViolationResultsProcessor` also made available to group the a11y violations per jest test case as the existing formatter would generate test failures for each violation